leontoddjohnson/i590/data/marketing/README.md

 ### Format

-The `marketing` dataset, as a data frame, contains `40` rows and `8` columns.
-The `8` variables are:
+The `marketing` dataset contains `40` rows (each row reports on a single day from the 40-day campaign) and `8` columns:

-- `spend`: daily send of money on PPC (pay-per-click).
+- `spend`: amount spent on advertising based on pay-per-click.
-- `clicks`: number of clicks on that ad.
+- `clicks`: number of clicks on the ad.
-- `impressions`: amount of impressions per day.
+- `impressions`: number of "views" of the ad.
+  - This is $\geq$ *reach* (the unique number of users who saw the ad that day).
+So, it is possible that one person contributes multiple impressions in a single day.

-- `display`: whether or not a display campaign was running for the impression.
+- `display`: whether or not a "display" campaign was running for the impression.
+  - This is just a more interactive ad type, `1` for running, and `0` for not running.

-- `transactions`: number of transactions per day.
+- `transactions`: number of transactions (e.g., purchases) that day.
-- `revenue`: daily revenue.
+- `revenue`: revenue for the day (in dollars)
-- `ctr`: click-through-rate.
+- `ctr`: Click Through Rate = clicks / impressions
-- `con_rate`: conversion rate.
+  - Here, `ctr = round(clicks / impressions, 4) * 100`

+- `con_rate`: Conversion rate = number of desired actions (from the ad) / clicks
+  - I.e., the proportion of all the user-clicks who took the desired action of the advertisement.

 ### Details